arvidn/libtorrent/docs/manual.rst

    total number of disk operations will be fewer and may also play nicer to filesystems' file allocation, and reduce fragmentation.

  * No risk of a download failing because of a full disk during download.
-Unless sparse files are being used.

- * The fast resume data will be more likely to be usable, regardless of crashes or out of date data, since pieces won't move around.

- * Can be used with the filter files feature.

 compact allocation
 ------------------